 I don’t know the name of this piece, but I like to call it “The Blueberry Asparagus Van.”

-Before I left town, I stopped by an annual art celebration, where artists showed off their creations inside their own loft spaces.
+There’s a decent amount of Columbus street art around town.
+I also stopped by an annual art celebration, where artists showed off their creations inside their own loft spaces.
 The display that caught everyone’s attention was this room full of balloons, which made for some awesome Instagramming.

 Columbus was one of the few cities I visited where I left with an immediate urge to go back.
 It’s a big city that feels smaller, and its neighborhoods are trendy and friendly.
 Fortunately, it’s only a Megabus ride away.